Tripterygium Wilfordii HOOK.F. (TwHF)

 This section has been translated automatically.

-Gastrointestinal symptoms, reproductive disorders, amennorrhea, increase in liver values, skin reactions, hematological changes, leukopenia, proteinuria, palpitations, headaches, increased blood sugar and hair loss.
+The overall incidence of adverse events is 26.7 %.
+They mainly concern gastrointestinal symptoms, reproductive disorders, amennorrhea, increase in liver values, skin reactions, haematological changes, leukopenia, proteinuria, palpitations, headaches, increased blood sugar and hair loss.

 Literature